remerge/micro-http-client/README.md

 When called, it will:

-1. Construct copy of the `options` object with an additional `url` property assigned the value of the `url` parameter
+1. Construct a copy of the `options` object with an additional `url` property assigned the value of the `url` parameter
 2. Iterate over the `requestReducers` array, invoking the first function with the object from `#1`, and each subsequent reducer function with the return value of the last
 3. Call the global `fetch()` method with the result
 4. Iterate over the `responseReducers` array, invoking the first function with the `Response` from `fetch()`, and each subsequent reducer function with the return value of the last